 Although the PROGRESA program and Social Cash Transfer Program were relatively successful in achieving their goal of supporting education in Mexico and Malawi, the use of cash transfers does have some limitations that must be considered.
 It is important to note that cash transfers are not a "one-size-fits-all" solution for global issues.
-For example, although they have shown promise as support of education in various areas around the world, they do not show as much promise in addressing child marriage.100 An additional negative aspect is that the nature of cash transfers in many cases as top-down government programs, leading to high administrative costs.101 Overall, to be effective, cash transfers need to be addressing an actual need in the target households, be perceived as necessary, and be a sufficient monetary amount to create opportunities.102
+For example, although they have shown promise in support of education in various areas around the world, they do not show as much promise in addressing child marriage.
+An additional negative aspect is that the nature of cash transfers in many cases as top-down government programs, leading to high administrative costs and difficulty targeting all individuals in need.
+To be effective, cash transfers need to address an actual need in the target households, be perceived as necessary, and be a sufficient monetary amount to create opportunities.